interlock-network/knowbot/README.md

 This repository contains code for the Interlock knowledgebase Discord bot, or **_knowbot_** for short.
 The concept was spawned from an interlock-kb issue, transferred to a discussion in this repository for records' sake: [Original Knowbot Issue #32](https://github.com/interlock-network/knowbot/discussions/32).
 We basically wanted a way to easily access our organization's knowledgebase from Discord, which is our team's primary communication tool.

-#### In short form, the Knowbot is intended to emulate/mimic the classic Unix-style bash terminal (a tool that computer geeks and hackers love) within Discord.
+#### In short form, the Knowbot is intended to emulate/mimic the classic Linux-style bash terminal (a tool that computer geeks and hackers love) within Discord.
 A terminal is an interface (screen and a keyboard) that lets you interact with a computer.
 The knowbot Discord terminal, instead of connecting to a filesystem on a computer, connects to the filesystem within a _Github repository_.
 The purpose of a Knowbot is to connect to and explore a knowledge base repository with the following flat directory structure:

 ```
 knowledgebase-repo